Florence Walking Tour with Statue of David

 The Duomo of Florence - Exterior

-This iconic Duomo is Florence's most recognized landmark.
+This iconic Duomo is Florence's most recognized landmark, located in the heart of Florence's historical center.
 Florence's cathedral towers over the city, the cathedral is topped by a magnificent Renaissance dome designed by Filippo Brunelleschi.
 From outside the Duomo cathedral, learn about the amazing piece of architecture, and get a look at the famed bronze Baptistry Doors.

 Piazza della Signoria, Florence

 Filled with statues, fountains and beautiful architecture, Piazza della Signoria is the historical and emotional heart of Florence.
 The most prominent feature of the piazza is Florence’s town hall, the Palazzo Vecchio.
-Note the Loggia dei lanzi, the beautiful exterior corridors of the Uffizi Museum, as walk by and learn about the Medici Family’s impact on the history of Florence.
+Note the Loggia dei Lanzi and the the beautiful exterior corridors of the Uffizi Museum as you learn about the Medici Family’s impact on the history of Florence.

 Dante's District and Church

-If you're a fan of the Divine Poet, the next stop on the itinerary is not to be missed.
+If you're a fan of the Divine Comedy, the next stop on the itinerary is not to be missed.
 See the outside of the house he grew up in, which now operates as a museum.
 Plus, see the little church of Santa Margherita.
 It's said that this is where Dante and Beatrice fell in love.
-Dante writes of Beatrice in his most famous work, "The Divine Comedy".
-Beatrice is buried in the church where a marker commemorates her life.

 Ponte Vecchio means “Old Bridge” in Italian.
 Shops have lined the famed Ponte Vecchio since the 13th century.
 Originally, there were many types of shops, including fishmongers, butchers and tanners.
 These shops caused such a great stench in the area, that in 1593 Ferdinand I de’ Medici proclaimed that only jewelers were allowed to ply their trade on the bridge.